Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 The word “albino” conjures up the image of a white animal with reddish eyes.
 This is quite correct.
 With budgies, albinism manifests as one would expect of this condition.
 The bird's entire plumage is white; they also have pink legs and a pink cere (nose band that contains the nostrils), and their eyes appear markedly red.
 This variety is caused by the Ino gene, which removes melanin—the substance responsible for dark colours.

 Interestingly, albinos are not the only budgies affected by the Ino gene.
 A second group is referred to as the lutino.
 A lutino is a green series variety masked by Ino.
-Inherently, it should have been a green bird but thanks to the gene, the bird has a rich, buttercup yellow body.
-Similar to the albino, the legs and cere are pink, and the bird has striking eyes.
+Inherently, it should have been a green bird; however, thanks to the gene, the bird has a rich, buttercup-yellow body instead.
+Similar to the albino, the legs and cere are pink, and the bird has striking red eyes.

 - Always make sure the budgies are not kept in a place where there's a draft, high humidity, extreme temperatures or too much noise.

 - Don't line the bottom of the cage with newspaper.
 Budgies are curious and love to tear stuff.
 Unfortunately, wet pieces of paper represent a lethal choking hazard.